CapeHolidays Accommodation Management Costs

-Most Accommodation Management companies in Cape Town requires a fixed management fee per month.
+Most Accommodation Management companies in Cape Town require a fixed management fee per month.
 In our case, we don’t.
-We could not see why we need to charge owners a fee if there is no activity at the home.
-This is why our management fee is the cost per incident.
+We could not see why we need to charge owners a fee if there was no activity at the home.
+Therefore, our management fee is the cost per incident.

 - Meeting and greeting guests.

-- Change over costs includes laundry, cleaning the home, and replenishing essentials (Olive oil, toilet paper, salt & pepper, coffee, tea, etc).
-As this is self-catering essentials are stocked just to see the guest over for a day or two – a starter pack.
+- Change over costs include laundry, cleaning the home, and replenishing essentials (Olive oil, toilet paper, salt & pepper, coffee, tea, etc).
+As this is self-catering, essentials are stocked just to see the guest over for a day or two – a starter pack.

-All costs; every-day running the home is not included.
-These not include fees are, but not limited to, rates and taxes, Internet, DSTV, pool, electricity, etc.
+Not included are all running costs.
+These not-included fees are, but are not limited to, rates and taxes, Internet, DSTV, pool, electricity, etc.

-The change over cost is per booking.
+The changeover cost is per booking.
 Each booking has at least one meet, greet, and clean.
-The variables costs are; laundry, consumables, extra service and window cleaning, upholstery- and carpet cleaning (if and when needed).
+The variables costs are; laundry, consumables, extra service and window cleaning, upholstery- and carpet cleaning (if needed).

-When we get paid by the guest we deduct our commission and pay you the total excluding the change-over fee.
-The change-over-fee is credited to your account.
+When we get paid by the guest, we deduct our commission and pay you the total, excluding the change-over fee.
+We credit the changeover fee to your account.
 This means you get it but it’s not paid to you directly but used to cover costs.